tonikerttula/APE/installs/webgoat.md

 # Installing Webgoat 8.0.0.M26 in Kali 2021.3

+WebGoat is a great tool to start learning penetration testing.
+The excercises have a couple of pages of instructions and descriptions of the different attacking methods, examples and then practice excercises to apply what your have learned!

 This installation guide is identical to what I did to set up WebGoat in my environment, and it follows excellent guide by Tero Karvinen found [here](https://terokarvinen.com/2020/install-webgoat-web-pentest-practice-target/).